Shopify vs Woocommerce vs Magento: What Works Best for Your Online Business?

 Nevertheless, you may need to buy third-party add-ons and tools to have some useful features.
 When your business scales up, these costs will add up.
 Besides, Shopify requires an extra fee if you choose other payment providers instead of Shopify, which is about 0.5% - 2% per transaction depending on your tier.

-Moreover, Shopify offers the Shopify Lite plan with $9/month.
+Moreover, Shopify offers the Shopify Starter plan with $5/month.
 Bear in mind that this tier won’t bring you a complete online shop.
 It allows you to sell on social media and insert a Shopify buy button on your site to utilize the shopping cart functionality.

 WordPress and WooCommerce charge you no cost to use.
 You can download them from the website.
 Hence, small and low-budget companies can leverage this platform to create their online stores.